Shortcuts

 Calculate Perceptual Evaluation of Speech Quality (PESQ).

-It’s a recognized industry standard for audio quality that takes into considerations characteristics such as: audio sharpness, call volume, background noise, clipping, audio interference ect.
-PESQ returns a score between -0.5 and 4.5 with the higher scores indicating a better quality.
+It’s a recognized industry standard for audio quality that takes into considerations characteristics such as: audio sharpness, call volume, background noise, clipping, audio interference etc. PESQ returns a score between -0.5 and 4.5 with the higher scores indicating a better quality.

 This metric is a wrapper for the pesq package.
 Note that input will be moved to cpu to perform the metric calculation.